basilnct/hls4ml_admos_live_demo/README.md

 note:

-if inference fails, likely LUT utilization too high. try rerunning the steps above
+if inference fails, possible that LUT utilization is too high. try rerunning the steps above

 you can check the LUT util under vivado/myproject_prj/solution1/syn/report/myproject_csynth.rpt